 In town, the old-style ojek have been totally disrupted by the two online-ojek platforms Go-jek (from Indonesia) and Grab (from Malaysia).
 Uber was also operating online ojek for some time but their operations have been sold to Grab.
 Online ojek is often shorten up to ojol.

-Grab or Go-jek is invariably the most convenient individual transport solution in an Indonesian city, and often the cheapest.
+Grab or Go-jek are invariably the most convenient individual transport solution in an Indonesian city, and often the cheapest.

-Jakarta, Surabaya and Yogyakarta have a developped public bus grid.
 The problem in Jakarta is that the Transjakarta gets stuck in the traffic with the other vehicle.
-They also share the road with older Kopaja and MetroMini.
+They also share the road with older Kopaja and Metromini.